-2. White Tree
+2. White Valentine Tree

 Red All Over

 A popular choice during the holidays, white Christmas trees are well-loved for their beauty and versatility.
-Treetopia’s Snow White Pine Christmas Tree has a coat of pristine white foliage composed of soft PVC and pine needles.
-It has a full and lush appearance, making it the perfect backdrop for vivid red ornaments.
+The Moonlight White Christmas tree has a coat of pristine white foliage composed of soft PVC and pine needles.
+It has a slim yet lush profile, making it the perfect backdrop for vivid red ornaments.